-Dr Louise Howard talked in the interview about how it’s important to look after a pregnancy woman’s physical and emotional wellbeing, and that there are two simple screening questions on low mood and lack of interested that health professionals can ask during a check up to help identify women struggling.
-Of course there is always a risk that a mum-to-be will not answer truthfully as they are scared of the repercussions, but it at least gives an opportunity, and as we work to reduce the misconception about repercussions, hopefully this will reduce.
+Dr Louise Howard talked in the interview about how it’s important to look after a pregnancy woman’s physical and emotional wellbeing.
+There are two simple screening questions on low mood and lack of interested that health professionals can ask during a check up to help identify women struggling.
+Of course, there is always a risk that a mum-to-be will not answer truthfully as they are scared of the repercussions.
+But it at least gives an opportunity.
+Hopefully, as we work to reduce the misconception about repercussions, hopefully this will reduce.

 She also mentioned that for some women, the mental health issues may be pre-existing, but that during pregnancy this may be the first opportunity for the mum-to-be to speak with a health professional and start to realise that what they’ve been experiencing isn’t normal.
 But for others, pregnancy can trigger for a variety of reasons.
 She mentioned unplanned pregnancy, abuse, or lack of social support.
-The latter she mentioned was particularly important during pregnancy and one of the reasons I am trying to get MummyLinks (now Happity) out to all mums-to-be!
-We used to bring up babies with great villages – of family and friends – around us, but now we can find ourselves alone.
+The latter she mentioned was particularly important during pregnancy and one of the reasons I started MummyLinks (now Happity) for all mums-to-be!
+We used to bring up babies with great villages – of family and friends – around us.
+But now we can find ourselves alone.

-Dr Howard mentioned that the implications if not picked up include the issue becoming chronic which can interfere with enjoyment and interaction when the baby arrives, so early identification and treatment is really important.
+Dr Howard mentioned that the implications if not picked up include the issue becoming chronic.
+This can interfere with enjoyment and interaction when the baby arrives, so early identification and treatment is really important.

 That’s what I’m so glad to be a part of IFWIP as a Board Advisor.
 We need to let mums-to-be and those around them know about maternal mental health issues, so they can identify it as early on as possible, and find the most relevant help.